How to deal with emotional eating

 Unless you do the emotional work underlying why you eat based on emotions, your struggle with food will continue.
 You’re going to have to do the hard, uncomfortable work to get to a place of peace.
 Learning to connect with body through intuitive eating can help you address your relationship with your emotions, your body and food while helping you establish healthy and pleasurable eating habits.
 Intuitive eating can be a tool to help you come to a place of ultimate holistic health.

-Ali Ludovici is a mindset and lifestyle optimization coach, personal trainer, blogger (Charm & Grit) and freelance writer.
+Author: Ali Ludovici is a mindset and lifestyle optimization coach, personal trainer, blogger (Charm & Grit) and freelance writer.
 She promotes respecting the innate wisdom of the body, pleasurably challenging exercise and recognizing the power of the mind.
 Ali is on a mission to inspire, empower and enlighten others to help them create extraordinary lives.